 Arranging items in your navigation menu

 Each menu item that you add to your menu is arranged in the order you added them.
 To rearrange them, simply drag and drop a menu item to adjust its position within the menu.

 Creating drop-down menus

-In the example below, "About" is the parent item and The Team, Services, and Clients are sub items.
+In the example below, "Categories" is the parent item and Style, Travel, Beauty, and Living are sub items.

 To create a drop-down menu, drag a menu item right beneath the parent item.
 Then drag it slightly to the right.
 That will create a sub-menu.

 You can have as many menu items as you want underneath a parent item.
 On your live site, the sub-items will appear when you hover your cursor over the parent item.